atbcb/usab-uswds/news/_posts/2022-07-26-u-s-access-board-celebrates-the-32nd-anniversary-of-the-americans-with-disabilities-act-ada.md

 * Title III: Places of public accommodation and commercial facilities
 * Title IV: Telecommunications for people who are deaf, hard of hearing, or who have speech impairments through telecommunications relay services, and requires closed captioning of federally funded public service announcements

-The law extended the Board’s mission to issue accessibility guidelines for buildings, facilities, and transit vehicles based on research and public engagement with businesses, organizations, individuals with disabilities, and federal agencies through its [rulemaking process](https://www.access-board.gov/about/rulemaking.html).
+The law extended the Board’s mission to issue accessibility guidelines for buildings, facilities, and transit vehicles based on research, public engagement with businesses, organizations, and individuals with disabilities, and collaboration with federal agencies through its [rulemaking process](https://www.access-board.gov/about/rulemaking.html).

 On the first anniversary of the ADA in 1991, the Board published the [ADA Accessibility Guidelines (ADAAG)](https://www.access-board.gov/adaag-1991-2002.html) that contain detailed design requirements for buildings and facilities in the private and public sectors.
 On the same day, the Department of Justice adopted ADAAG as the basis of its enforceable standards, which made compliance with the requirements mandatory under the ADA.
 A few weeks later, the Department of Transportation adopted the guidelines as its enforceable ADA standards for transportation systems.